Skip to main contentSkip to main navigationSkip to footer content

 Clinical Training Sites

 At the California University of Science and Medicine, students complete their core clinical training primarily at Arrowhead Regional Medical Center (ARMC), a major teaching hospital serving the Inland Empire.
-Our clinical network to includes a range of hospitals, medical centers, and community-based clinics that reflect the diverse healthcare needs of the region.
+Our clinical network includes a range of hospitals, medical centers, and community-based clinics that reflect the diverse healthcare needs of the region.
 CUSM values its community partnerships with clinical sites as these training opportunities reflect our commitment to training future physicians who will serve local communities.

 Our clinical training sites for core clerkship rotations include: